 - 3 tablespoons olive oil

 - 2 rashers of bacon, diced into cubes

 - 1 red or brown onion, roughly diced

-- 1 medium red capsicum (bell pepper), sliced into small strips
+- 1 medium red pepper (capsicum/bell pepper), sliced or diced

 - 1 garlic clove, chopped

-- 1 1/2 cups diced tomatoes, canned or fresh ( you can also used tomato passata sauce)
+- 1 1/2 cups diced tomatoes, tinned or fresh

-- Using a spoon, make four wells in the tomato mix and crack an egg into each, letting the egg white spill over the edges.
-Sprinkle each egg yolk with a little salt and pepper, cover with the hood and cook on low heat until the egg whites settle and firm but the egg yolks stay gooey.
-We’re after a white translucent film over the egg yolks but only just.
-It’s very easy to overcook the eggs this way so it’s best to leave them slightly under as they will keep cooking while getting served.
+- Using a spoon, make small wells in the tomato mix and crack an egg into each, letting the egg whites to spill over the edges.
+Sprinkle each egg yolk with a little salt and pepper, cover with a lid and cook on medium-low heat until the egg whites settle and firm up but the egg yolks remain gooey, about 5 minutes.
+It’s very easy to overcook the eggs this way, so it’s best to leave them slightly under-cooked as they will keep cooking while getting served.

-- Serve eggs in the tagine sprinkled with some fresh parsley and coriander, a little drizzle of olive or avocado oil and some dukkah spices.
+- Serve the eggs in the cooking dish sprinkled with some fresh parsley and coriander.

 Looking for more breakfast recipes?
 Check out our paleo breakfast collection here.